An Introduction to Probabilistic Programming: Model-based Reasoning

 where $\mathbb{I}(\cdot)$ is an indicator function which evaluates to $1$ when its argument takes value true and $0$ otherwise, which in this instance can be directly calculated using the cumulative distribution function of the beta distribution.

-Fortunately we can still answer queries when we only have the ability to sample from the posterior distribution owing to the Markov strong law of large numbers which states under mild assumptions that
+Fortunately we can still answer queries when we only have the ability to sample from the posterior distribution owing to the Markov strong law of large numbers, which states under mild assumptions that

 for general distributions $p$ and functions $f$.
-This technique we will exploit repeatedly throughout.
+We will exploit this technique repeatedly throughout.
 Note that the distribution on the right hand side is approximated by a set of $L$ samples on the left and that different functions $f$ can be evaluated at the same sample points chosen to represent $p$ after the samples have been generated.

 This more or less completes the small part of the computational statistics story we will tell, at least insofar as how models are denoted then algebraically manipulated.
-We highly recommend that unfamiliar readers interested in the fundamental concepts of Bayesian analysis and mathematical evaluation strategies common there to read and study the ``Bayesian Data Analysis'' book by \citet{gelman2013bayesian}.
+We highly recommend that unfamiliar readers interested in the fundamental concepts of Bayesian analysis and common mathematical evaluation strategies the book ``Bayesian Data Analysis'' \citep{gelman2013bayesian}.

-The field of statistics long-ago, arguably first, recognized that computerized systemization of the denotation of models and evaluators for inference was essential and so developed specialized languages for model writing and query answering, amongst them BUGS \citep{spiegelhalter_software_1995} and, more recently, STAN \citep{stan_software_2014}.
-We could start by explaining these and only these languages but this would do significant injustice to the emerging breadth and depth of the the field, particularly as it applies to modern approaches to artificial intelligence, and would limit our ability to explain, in general, what is going on under the hood in all kinds of languages not just those descended from Bayesian inference and computational statistics in finite dimensional models.
-What is common to all, however, is inference via conditioning as the objective.
+The field of statistics long-ago recognized that computerized systemization of the denotation of models and evaluators for inference was essential, and so developed specialized languages for model writing and query answering, amongst them BUGS \citep{spiegelhalter_software_1995} and, more recently, STAN \citep{stan_software_2014}.
+From initial goals of automating computation for Bayesian statistics in finite-dimensional models, the field has grown in breadth and depth, expanding to tackle many different classes of models and with applications including modern approaches to artificial intelligence.
+Common to all these languages and systems is the shared objective of inference via conditioning.